 Why My 4-Cup-a-Day Habit Failed Me: 60 Days of Focus Tracking

-It was late January 2026.
+It was mid-January 2026.
 I was sitting in my Portland living room—which, let’s be honest, is just a home office with a couch I never sit on—staring at a Slack message from my biggest client.
 They weren’t angry yet, but the 'Just checking in on the repo status' ping felt like a gunshot.
 I had missed the deadline.
 Again.
 That was the second one in a month, a stat that would have been unthinkable for me back in 2019.

 My solution at the time?
 More coffee.
-I was pushing 4 cups a day, vibrating at a frequency that probably annoyed my neighbors, yet my actual output was garbage.
+I was pushing four or five cups a day, vibrating at a frequency that probably annoyed my neighbors, yet my actual output was garbage.
 I was like a server with high CPU usage but zero throughput.
 I was 'busy,' but I wasn't working.
 I decided to track my focus for 60 days to see if I could debug my own brain.

 The Baseline: 30 Days of Over-Caffeinated Chaos

 By the end of February, my logs were depressing.
 I was spending more time 'recovering' from focus-shattering pings than I was actually writing clean code.
 My brain felt like a browser with 47 tabs open, and three of them were playing audio I couldn't find.
+I was suffering from a massive context switch penalty every single time a notification popped up.

 The Pivot: Swapping the Fourth Cup for Brain Support

-In March, I cut the coffee back to one cup in the morning and started experimenting with targeted focus tools.
-I wasn't looking for a 'limitless pill'—I just wanted to lower the friction of starting a task.
-I started using a program called The Brain Song, which is an audio-based focus tool.
-Honestly, I was skeptical.
-As a dev, I'm used to solving problems with logic and hardware, not 'brain frequencies.'
+In March, I decided to refactor the system.
+I cut the coffee back to one cup in the morning—just for the ritual—and started experimenting with targeted focus tools.
+I wasn't looking for some 'limitless pill' because, frankly, I don't trust anything that promises to turn me into a superhuman overnight.
+I just wanted to lower the friction of starting a task.

 The 60-Day Data Breakdown